 What is an attacking overload?

-Attacking overloads can take place in the penalty box or on flanks.
-When the centre midfielders of the attacking team drift into wide spaces to support the wingers and fullbacks.
-It also leaves in space for players to run into from deeper with or without the ball.
+Attacking overloads can take place in the penalty box or on the flanks.
+It happens when the centre midfielders of the attacking team, functioning as ‘Mezzalas‘ drift into wide spaces to support the wingers and fullbacks.
+It also leaves in space for players to run from deeper positions with or without the ball.

 Conte teams are drilled to manipulate overloads & this is how Bentancur played a key role vs Everton.
 1st goal- he dropped into the back 3 which allowed Davies to overload the flank with Sessegnon.
 2nd goal- he took the ball in a tight space & opened space for Romero to advance. pic.twitter.com/JvEXWMoMKC